 Created by Jay Faerber

 And make no mistake -- Webster is definitely a product of his age, living in an internet/cell phone/GPS world, struggling to make it as a P.I. after dropping out of the police academy -- one day before graduation.
-Daddy, a sergeant in the Seattle Police Department, was not pleased. but then, like I said, Webster has a slight problem with authority figures, and dad's number one ofn the list.
+Daddy, a sergeant in the Seattle Police Department, was not pleased. but then, like I said, Webster has a slight problem with authority figures, and dear old dad's number one on the list.

 Not that Webster's exactly setting the world on fire with his one-man detective agency -- he works out of a booth at a local cyber café, with one of the waitresses acting as his unofficial secretary, taking messages and doing occasional online research.
-Fortunately Webster has another gig, to help pay the bills, although that's one's not exactly lucrative either (and his dad isn't too keen on it) -- Webster plays in a struggling rock band.
+Fortunately Webster has another gig to help pay the bills, although that's one's not exactly lucrative either (and his dad isn't too keen on it) -- Webster plays in a struggling indie rock band.

 In Dodge's Bullets, Webster is hired by a client to find his long-lost father, who showed up in an Associated Press photo of a Seattle marathon.
 Of course, somehow the case goes sideways, and what initially looks like a simple missing persons case soon takes a few wicked bounces.

 Jay Faerber claims he's wanted to write a private eye novel for as long as he's wanted to write comics.
 The closest he's come previously was a 10-page Jason Bard story, "The Mimic," in a 2001 issue of The Batman Chronicles, which he says remains one of his favorite pieces of work.

 A great interview with Jay Faerber about Dodge's Bullets, his favourite private eyes and all sorts of comicky stuff.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |